olebole/irafdoc/doc/echelle.doecslit.rst

   </p>
   <p>
   The <i>background</i> option selects a type of correction for background or scattered light.
-If the type is <tt>"scattered"</tt> a global scattered light is fit to the data between the apertures  and subtracted from the images.
+If the type is <span style="font-family: monospace;">"scattered"</span> a global scattered light is fit to the data between the apertures  and subtracted from the images.
   <i>Note that the input images are modified by this operation</i>.
   This option is slow and is not allowed in quicklook